Last Updated on: 22nd August 2024, 03:32 pm

 ● Easing headaches and tension

-Oil pulling is safe but don’t get too excited and swallow the liquid; it may contain toxins and bacteria pulled from your mouth tissues.
+Oil pulling is safe, but don’t get too excited and swallow the liquid; it may contain toxins and bacteria pulled from your mouth tissues.

 4. Aloe vera

-Aloe vera is an essential part of natural gum care with efficacy proven to be at par with conventional mouth rinses such as chlorhexidine!
-Amazing, isn’t it?
+Aloe vera is an essential part of natural gum care with proven efficacy.
+In fact, it is at par with conventional mouth rinses such as chlorhexidine!
+Amazing?
+Unlike other mouthwashes, aloe vera extract requires no dilution.
+Make sure the juice is 100 percent pure before using!

 To use an aloe vera mouthwash: